Will Sutton (footballer)

-William Joseph Sutton is an English professional footballer who plays as a defender for club Oldham Athletic.
+William Joseph Sutton is an English professional footballer who plays as a defender for Solihull Moors on loan from club Oldham Athletic.

 Career

 Sutton made his first-team debut for Oldham Athletic on 10 November 2020, playing the full 90 minutes and scoring an own goal in a 3–1 victory at Bradford City.
 Manager Harry Kewell said that "he was excellent... he scored his first goal as well, just in the wrong net!"

 In January 2023, Sutton joined Radcliffe on a one-month loan deal.

+In January 2026, Sutton joined National League club Solihull Moors on loan for the remainder of the season.